verse-lab/coq-lgtm/README.md

 make
 ```

-Please note that warnings (in yellow colour) may appear during the compilation, but they will not cause the compilation to fail.
+Please note that warnings (in yellow color) may appear during the compilation, but they will not cause the compilation to fail.

 ## Navigation Guide

 This project consists of two major folders: `lib/` with LGTM metatheory formalisation and `experiments/` with LGTM case study evaluation.
-First we present a brief description of `lib/` folder contents:

-- `theory/`: various extensions of Coq Standard Library
+### Metatheory Mechanisation

+#### `lib/` structure

+- `theory/`: A subset of [TCL](https://github.com/charguer/tlc/tree/master/src) library taken from the [6th volume of Software Foundations](https://softwarefoundations.cis.upenn.edu/slf-current/index.html)
-- `seplog/`: LGTM metatheoty mechanisation
+- `seplog/`: LGTM metatheory mechanisation
   - `LibSepFmap`: mechanisation of finite mappings
-  - `LibSepVar`: auxilary file to deal with variables
+  - `LibSepVar`: auxiliary file to deal with variables
-  - `LibSepSimpl`: tactic for heap asserions simplification and automation
+  - `LibSepSimpl`: tactic for heap assertions simplification and automation
   - `LibHypHeap`: lemmas about hyper heap assertions
   - `LibWP`: lemmas about weakest precondition calculus
   - `LibXWP`: setting up a Coq framework (automation and notations) to reason about LGTM hyper-triples in weakest precondition style